Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 CloudWatch metrics indicating CPU utilization at or near 100%, or at a saturation plateau for T2 or T3 instances, indicate that the status check failed due to over-utilization of the instance's resources.
 For instructions on how to troubleshoot this issue, see My EC2 Linux instance failed the instance status check due to over-utilization of its resources.
 How do I troubleshoot this?

 Block device errors, software bugs, or kernel panic might cause an unusual CPU usage spike.
 If the CPUUtilization metric is at 100%, and the system logs contain errors related to block devices, memory issues, or other unusual system errors, then reboot or stop and start the instance.

 Out of memory

 High memory pressure might result in the instance status check failing.
-In the following example, the operating system is out of memory and stopping the process consuming the most memory.
+In this example, the operating system is out of memory and stopping the process consuming the most memory.

 [115879.769795] Out of memory: kill process 20273 (httpd) score 1285879 or a child [115879.769795] Killed process 1917 (php-cgi) vsz:467184kB, anon-rss:101196kB, file-rss:204kB

-EC2 memory and disk metrics are not sent to CloudWatch by default.
+EC2 memory and disk metrics aren't sent to CloudWatch by default.
 However, you can send additional metrics to CloudWatch for monitoring using the CloudWatch agent.

 To troubleshoot and resolve the out of memory issue, consider upgrading the instance to a larger instance type.
 Or, add swap storage to the instance to alleviate the memory pressure.
-For more information, see the following:
+For more information, see these topics: